Stochastic approximations of set-valued dynamical systems: Convergence with positive probability to an attractor: Application to the Markovian fictitious play learning model

 \hop The motivation is the following.
 We assume, in the initial model, that the \emph{information situation} is the same as in the smooth fictitious play developped by Fudenberg and Levine (see \cite{FudKre93} and \cite{FudLev98}) where the considered player uses a best response strategy against the empirical moves of his opponent, with respect to a smooth perturbation of the payoff function.
 A player adopting a smooth fictitious play strategy needs to be informed of his payoff function as well as the moves of his opponents up to this stage.

-\hop For some reason (computational limits, restricted available strategy...), we consider here that the set of moves he can play at some stage is a subset of his action set, which depends of the last action taken.
+\hop For some reason (for instance if his set of actions is too large, if he has computational limitations or, more simply, if he is not allowed to play every action at each stage), we consider here that the set of moves he can play at some instant is a subset of his action set, which depends on the last action taken.

-\hop More formally, we consider a two players game in normal form. $I$ and $L$ are the (finite) set of moves of respectively player 1 and player 2.
+\hop More formally, we consider a two players game in normal form.
+Let $I$ and $L$ be the (finite) sets of moves of respectively player 1 and player 2.
 These sets are of the form

-\hop The maps $(U^1,U^2): I \times L \rightarrow \mathbb{R} \times \mathbb{R}$ denote the payoff (or utility) functions of players.
+\hop The maps $(U^1,U^2) : I \times L \rightarrow \mathbb{R} \times \mathbb{R}$ denote the payoff (or utility) functions of players.
 The sets of mixed strategies available to players are denoted $\mathcal{X} = \Delta(I)$ and $\mathcal{Y} = \Delta(L)$, where